 Rapper T.I.
-Slammed For Comment On 'Maintaining' Daughter’s Virginity
+Slammed For Comment On 'Maintaining' Daughter’s Virginity; Podcast Deleted

 Rapper and actor T.I. is receiving massive backlash on social media after his recent interview where he said he gets his 18-year-old daughter checked for 'virginity' by taking her to a gynaecologist every year.
-He said that he would let the gynaecologist check his daughter's hymen to see if it is still intact.
+He said that he would let the gynaecologist check his daughter's hymen to see if it is still intact, with his daughter's permission.

-The rapper made the controversial comment on a podcast, which was aired on Tuesday.
-The rapper was in a talk show with Nazanin Mandi and Nadia Moham on 'Ladies Like Us'.
+T.I. made the controversial statement on a podcast by Nazanin Mandi and Nadia Moham called 'Ladies Like Us'.
 The rapper was asked about his parenting skills and if he had had the sex talk with his daughter.

-T.I. answered the question, explaining how he deals with such situations.
-"Not only have we had the conversation - we have yearly trips to the gynaecologist to check her hymen."
+He explained how he dealt with such situations.
+"Not only have we had the conversation - we have yearly trips to the gynaecologist to check her hymen," he said.

-His daughter is in her first year of college.
-He further added that when his daughter turned 16, he went to her room after her birthday party and put a sticky note on the door: 'Gyno.
+T.I.'s daughter is in her first year of college.
+He added that when his daughter turned 16, he went to her room after her birthday party and put a sticky note on the door: 'Gyno.
 Tomorrow.
 9:30.'

-"So we'll go and sit down and the doctor comes and talk, and the doctor's maintaining a high level of professionalism.
+"So, we'll go and sit down and the doctor comes and talk, and the doctor's maintaining a high level of professionalism.
 He's like, You know, sir, I have to, in order to share information' I'm like, 'Deyjah, they want you to sign this so we can share information.
 Is there anything you would not want me to know?
 See, Doc?
 Ain't no problem,'" he further added.

 He further stated that the gynaecologist once explained to him that the hymen could break in many other ways other than sexual intercourse.